thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 Once everyone has a shared understanding of the system, the discussion shifts to identifying potential threats and evaluating their impact.

-Unlike traditional threat modelling sessions that may spend considerable time analysing individual attack scenarios, Rapid Risk Assessment emphasizes speed.
+Unlike traditional threat modeling sessions that may spend considerable time analysing individual attack scenarios, Rapid Risk Assessment emphasizes speed.
 The goal is to quickly identify the risks that matter most and determine whether they require immediate attention.

 A useful way to frame the discussion is to ask: